 2012 Kentucky Incentives for Prevention Survey

-is available on their website.
-Developed to assess the extent of youth access and use of alcohol, drug, and tobacco use among 11 to 18 year olds.
+assesses the extent of youth access and use of alcohol, drugs and tobacco among 11 to 18 year olds.

 Kentucky Youth Tobacco Survey

 The Kentucky Youth Tobacco Survey is administered to middle and high school students across Kentucky to examine Kentucky’s progress toward strategic goals.
 Students are randomly selected to participate in the survey that asks questions about tobacco including both smoking and chewing behaviors.